zed-industries/gh-workflow/README.md

 ## 🧑‍💻 What is Rust GitHub Workflows?

-**Rust GitHub Workflows** is an awesome library that allows developers to write GitHub Actions in Rust, empowering you to automate, manage, and improve your CI/CD pipelines with a language designed for safety and performance.
+**Rust GitHub Workflows** is a library that allows developers to write GitHub Actions in Rust, empowering you to automate, manage, and improve your CI/CD pipelines in a type-safe manner.

 GitHub Actions is powerful, but writing workflows can sometimes feel repetitive or tricky.
 That's where **Rust GitHub Workflows** steps in! 🦾